CamFlow/website/content/configuration/capture.md

 {{% block note %}}
 Further information about these parameters may be gleaned by perusing the [header files](https://github.com/CamFlow/camflow-dev/tree/master/security/provenance/include) in the kernel module.
 {{% /block %}}

+### relay

+This set the size of the kernel relay buffer.

+{{% block warning %}}
+If you notice event losses, do adjust this parameters (this may happen with systems under heavy workload).
+You can check the number of dropped events using `camflow --drop`.
+{{% /block %}}